Modern, affordable, and easy to maintain, laminate surfaces from Formica, WilsonArt, Arborite and others are available in hundreds of design options.

 With few limitations, we can apply wood accented edges in oak or maple, beveled to bull-nosed, to the durability of solid surface edging.

-Is one finish better than another for Laminate?
+Is one finish better than another?

 At FLOFORM we can help you assess the differences from matte, gloss, and specialty textures.